 - The 20 Best Coupon Sites (Save up to 90%)

 If you want to save money, then you need to make sure that you shop around and compare prices for everything that you buy.

 Simply checking the price of the same item at a few different stores could save you hundreds of dollars each month!

 Be smart with grocery shopping

-When you get paid weekly it’s important to be smart when you go grocery shopping, or you could find yourself a little short on cash between paychecks.
+When you get paid weekly or biweekly it’s important to be smart when you go grocery shopping, or you could find yourself a little short on cash between paychecks.

 So, in addition to using coupons and comparing prices at different stores, you should also check out these posts: